 Grand Marais has so many great places to eat, and many of them are lakefront.
 Check out Sydney’s Frozen Custard and Wood-Fired Pizza for dinner and dessert.
 Get your taco fix at Hungry Hippie Tacos, stop by World’s Best Donuts for the world’s best donuts, literally.
 Eat fresh fish at the Angry Trout Cafe, or grab a slice of pizza at Sven and Ole’s.
 The possibilities are endless and many of these places have outdoor seating with great views of Lake Superior.

 Stop by Voyageur Brewery for some beer and appetizers.
 They are set back from the downtown area and have a rooftop patio with great views of Lake Superior.
 They also sell food and the fish tacos are really good.

-Finish off the night with a drink at Gunflint Tavern, which has an awesome view of Artists’ Point.
+Finish off the night with a drink at Gunflint Tavern, which has an awesome view of Artists Point from their rooftop bar.
 They have live music fairly often and have a great, relaxed vibe.
-We were lucky enough to get a seat in front of the huge window (see the image below).
-We enjoyed cocktails and watched the sunset, which was a real special moment.
+We were lucky enough to get a seat in front of the huge window (see the image above).
+We enjoyed cocktails and watched the sunset, which was a really special moment.

 Venture Out During the Day for Incredible Hiking

 The wildlife that surrounds Grand Marais is amazing.
-Along your hikes, you may encounter a black bear, moose or deer.
+It is unlikely, but along your hikes, you may encounter a black bear, moose, or deer.
 With natural beauty comes potential encounters with wild animals.
 Be prepared and stay safe.